INFORMSJoC/2023.0239/README.md

 Moreover, the heuristics use the `bkpsolver` presented in [Weninger and Fukasawa (2023)](https://link.springer.com/chapter/10.1007/978-3-031-32726-1_31).
 To install the `bkpsolver`, follow the instructions at https://github.com/nwoeanhinnogaehr/bkpsolver.

+## Usage
+In the following, we elaborate on how to use the exact and heuristic approaches considered in the computational study of the [paper](https://doi.org/10.1287/ijoc.2023.0239).
+We distinguish between the min-max and the more general bilevel setting.

 ## Approaches for $\Gamma$-Robust Min-Max Problems Applied to the $\Gamma$-Robust Knapsack Interdiction Problem

 ### 1. Heuristics Presented in the [Paper](https://doi.org/10.1287/ijoc.2023.0239)